 Licensure is a mandatory part of life for a guidance counselor.
 In order to practice, every counselor needs to complete at least earn a master’s degree in school counseling programs from an accredited graduate program.
 State licensing boards often specify one or more accrediting agencies that they will accept.
 State boards may also require an internship and perhaps an examination.

 Those who seek to practice without first obtaining a master's in school counseling programs and guidance counselors can find themselves facing criminal penalties.
 Guidance counselors practicing without a license can bring consequences that include jail time, fines, and permanent banishment from the profession.
 However, some are able to petition their state licensing agency and work to regain their credentials.

 For those guidance counselors with legal credentials, it is vital to maintain them.
 Not only must licensed professionals meet performance requirements at work, but guidance counselors should also maintain their continuing education units as required by their state.
 Often the required number of hours is 20 per year, but each state is unique.

 Where Do Education Counselors Work?

-School psychologists can also work in private practice.
+A school counselor can also work in private practice.
 These professionals might maintain connections with small private schools, including charter schools that are unable to pay a full-time counselor.
 They can also forge relationships with preschools in order to service that population.
 Those in private practice often charge the parents directly or charges their insurance plan.